At a Glance

 Some tips for your application 🫡

-Highlight Communication Skills: Demonstrate your ability to communicate effectively with both technical experts and executives.
-Include examples of how you've influenced decision-making at a high level through your insights and recommendations.
+Showcase Communication Skills: Demonstrate your ability to communicate effectively with both technical experts and executives.
+Include examples of how you've influenced decision-making at a high level, as this will be key in your application.

 How to prepare for a job interview at Data Science Talent